SergioCifuentes/schedule-sim/README.md

 # schedule-sim
 Algorithm that provides solutions to class schedules based on teacher availability, size and classroom availability, fed from database scripts.
-Use of decision tree algorithms.
+Use of heuristic algorithms.